stajichlab/FGMP/README.md

 pre-installation of Perl, NCBI BLAST, HMMER, EXONERATE and AUGUSTUS.

 The pipeline uses information from the selected genes of 40 fungi by first using TBLASTN to identify candidate regions in a new genome.
-Gene structures are delinated using exonerate and augustus, and validated using HMMER.
+Gene structures are delinated using EXONERATE and AUGUSTUS and validated using HMMER.
 At the end FGMP produces a set of best predictions and an estimation of the genome completeness of the genome analyzed.